IHE/HIE-Whitepaper/README.md

 subsequently use XCA to look for documents containing Trudy’s past medical history held within the Chicago community.

-The Cross-Community slide deck and webinar \[see endnote ii\], provide more detail about XCPD.
+The Cross-Community slide deck and webinar [Further Reading](#further-reading), provide more detail about XCPD.

 # Common Provider Directory